BN Nursing Studies

 How will I learn?

-All nursing programmes in the UK are 50 per cent theory and 50 per cent practice.
+All nursing programmes in the UK are 50% theory and 50% practice.
 The courses you take in this programme have both theoretical and clinical practice elements.

 How will I be assessed?

 This programme has progression points at the end of each academic year where you must demonstrate clinical competence as well as academic excellence.
-This is in line with the Nursing and Midwifery Council Standards for Nurse Education 2010.
+This is jointly assessed by a Practice Assessor and an Academic Assessor.
+This is in line with the Nursing and Midwifery Council Standards for Nurse Education and the Standards for Students Supervision and Assessment (2018).

 Career prospects are excellent for nursing studies graduates from the University of Edinburgh.

-Our graduates have gone into careers in a range of clinical settings in both community and hospital contexts, specialising, for example, in intensive care, oncology, theatres, and accident and emergency, as well as in voluntary sector organisations.
+Our graduates have gone onto a range of clinical settings in both community and hospital contexts, specialising in areas such as:

-You may choose to undertake further study for masters or PhD and go on to develop your career in higher education, research, management or policy development.
+You may choose to undertake further study for a Master's degree or PhD and go on to develop your career in areas such as:

 Standard entry requirement